After Arrival

 • valid passport or ID card if you are a citizen of the EU

-• Wohnungsgeberbescheinigung (landlord confirmation) of moving in, to be provided by landlord
+• Wohnungsgeberbescheinigung (landlord confirmation) of moving in, to be provided by landlord (a rental contract is not sufficient!)

 • if you previously lived elsewhere in Germany, the registration certificate of your former place of residence